viktorsapozhok/pgcom/docs/source/tutorial.rst

 listening on the channel is notified.
 A payload can be passed to provide some extra data to the listener.
 This is commonly used when sending notifications that table rows have been modified.

+Notifications are received after trigger is fired, the poll method can be used to check for the new notifications without wasting resources.

+Methods :func:`~pgcom.listener.Listener.create_notify_function` and
+:func:`~pgcom.listener.Listener.create_trigger` present basic query constructors, which can be used to define a new trigger and a new function associated with this trigger.
+Some custom definitions can be done using execute method.

 Here is the example of simple application receiving notification when rows are inserted to the table.
 See `API reference <https://pgcom.readthedocs.io/en/latest/reference/listener.html>`_ for more details